This document is also available in PDF (376 KB) [help with PDF files]

-Customs Act, section 107(1)
+Customs Act, section 93(1) and 107.1

 Immigration and Refugee Protection Act, section 148(1)(d)

-Guidelines and General Information
+Guidelines and general information

 3. An officer of the CBSA also has the authority to require the provision of the prescribed information under paragraph 148(1)(d) of the Immigration and Refugee Protection Act (IRPA).
 Section 269 of the Immigration and Refugee Protection Regulations (IRPR) sets out the persons who are required to provide the information, the information to be provided and the conditions for the provision of the information.